Alembic Workflow#

 Nested references could cause the rigs in Maya to break.
 To avoid this, the Rigging Department will import all necessary products to ensure the rigs stay functional.

-In addition, this will prevent double namespaces like Sparrow_Surfacing:Sparrow_Modeling:Sparrow.
+To prevent nested namespaces like Sparrow_Surfacing:Sparrow_Modeling:Sparrow.